Marketing Your Property

 We pull a credit check and review the results looking at income, rental history, credit, employment, family size, pets, and any other stipulations presented in order to make a good decision upon which tenant to rent to.
 It is our policy to choose the BEST applicant, not always the first.
 Credit is not the always the most important aspect of screening an applicant and our goal is to ultimately pick a tenant that will be a good fit for us and the owner of the home.

-Tenant Employment and Income Verifications
+- Tenant Employment and Income Verifications

 We verify job title, job status, salary and prospects for continued employment.
 An applicant needs to earn at least 3 to 4 times the monthly rent in gross income to qualify for rental.

-Eviction and Criminal Reports
+- Eviction and Criminal Reports

 We pull a background check that has access to public records that tell us if the applicant has ever been evicted.
 This is a level of scrutiny that most other property management companies do not perform.

-Landlord Verifications
+- Landlord Verifications

 We contact past landlords to verify rental history and ask detailed questions about the applicant’s past performance.
 This information is entered into the results of the application for record and the owner is allowed to view this information.

-See our article: Funnel in the Best Applicants for your Rental Home in San Antonio
+See our article: Funnel in the Best Applicants for your Rental Home

 See articles:

-RentWerx San Antonio End of Lease Procedures
+RentWerx End of Lease Procedures

 Rent Collection